Nothing,Nowhere: Beginning (2015–2017)

+Ruiner and Trauma Factory (2018–2022)

 On February 16, 2018, it was confirmed that Mulherin had signed to Fueled by Ramen as he released a new single titled "Ruiner", the first of several that would appear on his upcoming album of the same name, which was released on April 13, 2018.
 In March 2018, Mulherin cancelled his tour due to chronic laryngitis and a hemorrhaged vocal fold, this included his first European show in London.

 From October 19 to November 9, 2018, Mulherin was on tour in Europe.

 On January 28, 2020, Mulherin released a new single titled "Nightmare", subsequently announcing dates for a world tour.
 However, these dates were soon cancelled in March of the same year due to complications involving the COVID-19 pandemic.
 On April 18, 2020, Mulherin released a single titled "Death".
-On July 10th, 2020, Mulherin released an album titled "One Takes: Vol. 1".
+On July 10, 2020, Mulherin released an album titled "One Takes: Vol. 1".
 The album features versions of songs released prior that were all recorded in one take.
 Music publication The Line of Best Fit rated it a 7.5/10, calling the album an exposé of "the raw nature of human hurt and understanding".
 On July 24, 2020, Mulherin released a single titled "Lights (4444)".
 On September 18, 2020, Mulherin released a single titled "Pretend".
 On October 5, 2020, Neck Deep announced new dates for their All Distortions Are Intentional US Tour, with Mulherin as a supporting act.
 On October 27, 2020, Mulherin released a single titled "Blood" featuring indie rock singer KennyHoopla and producer Judge.
 On December 7, 2020, Mulherin announced his upcoming fourth album, Trauma Factory, which would be released on February 19, 2021.
 He subsequently released a new single for the album, titled "Fake Friend".